As an Amazon Associate, I earn from qualifying purchases.

 Retired and Limited Availability

 The set has been retired, which means new copies are no longer produced.
-In the U.S., it was even a Target exclusive, limiting supply from the start.
+In the U.S., it saw limited retail availability early on, which contributed to tighter aftermarket supply.
 As a result, resellers dominate the market, pushing prices upward.

 Display Appeal vs. Realism